OSM-Notes/OSM-Notes-Ingestion/sql/analysis/USAGE.md

 ### Error: "Cannot connect to database"

-- Verifica que `DBNAME` esté configurado en `etc/properties.sh`
+- Verify that `DBNAME` is configured in `etc/properties.sh`
-- Verifica permisos de conexión a PostgreSQL
+- Verify PostgreSQL connection permissions
-- Verifica que la base de datos exista
+- Verify that the database exists

 ### Error: "No analysis scripts found"

-- Verifica que el directorio `sql/analysis/` exista
+- Verify that the `sql/analysis/` directory exists
-- Verifica que los scripts tengan extensión `.sql`
+- Verify that scripts have `.sql` extension

-### Scripts fallan con errores SQL
+### Scripts fail with SQL errors

-- Verifica que todas las tablas requeridas existan
+- Verify that all required tables exist
-- Verifica que las extensiones necesarias estén instaladas (PostGIS, etc.)
+- Verify that necessary extensions are installed (PostGIS, etc.)
-- Revisa los archivos de salida individuales para detalles
+- Review individual output files for details